TobiWo/eth-duties/README.md

 ## ToDos

 * add validation of beacon client url
-* add support for more than 300 validators (split provided validators to chunks for api calls)
 * add some explainer at program start for color coding
 * improve fetching in case no duties could be detected
   * only fetch if new epoch started
 * implement asyncio to improve UX and optimize fetching logic
-* test with nimbus and lodestar